iromanovsky/irom.info/pages/about.md

 </div>

-Hi, my name is Igor Romanovsky.
+Hi, my name is Igor Romanovsky,

+I'm a Systems Architect with hands-on IT experience since 2005, including roles at Microsoft and EPAM, delivering international flagship projects for Core Infrastructure since 2011, and specializing in Azure Cloud since 2015.

-I help customers by designing and implementing solutions for Core Infrastructure on Azure Cloud.
+> I help customers by designing and implementing solutions for Core Infrastructure on Azure Cloud.

 To see my proven track record of international flagship projects, check my [LinkedIn profile](https://www.linkedin.com/in/iromanovsky/).

-This site is under development.
-I have many topics to share, along with working on a custom design theme.
+This site is a work in progress.
+I have plenty of topics to share, along with crafting a custom design theme.

 I will post updates on LinkedIn, you are very welcome to connect if not yet.

+Thank you for visiting, and stay tuned for exciting updates!